 St Mary's University alumni receive a 20% discount.

-This intensive online course will be delivered in the format of lectures and workshops.
+This course will be delivered online and in-person in the format of lectures and workshops.

-This course covers Behaviour Change Theory, Behaviour Change Techniques, Health Psychology in Practice, studies and contains several practical communications workshops.
-Students will learn to apply behaviour change theory to case studies and reflect on and develop their own communication style.
+You will attend several practical communication workshops and will learn to apply behaviour change theory to case studies and reflect on and develop your own communication style.

 Dr Anne Majumdar - Senior Lecturer in Nutrition and Chronic Diease Management